 strangled by her own flowing scarf, caught in the wheels of her oblivious Bugatti; even revel at Nice Carnival,

 pulling in over a million celebrants, each Feb 'n March.

 NICE BY NIGHT

 Most of the queer action is found in and around the Old Town and seafront; mainly kicking off from midnight on.

 Note: 7 euro (just over a fiver) is standard French base-rate for drinks in any bar-club!

-chandelier, and offering regular late drag, due East, in the shadow of the Opera House; or at Fard - a buzzing,
+chandelier, and offering regular late drag, due East, in the shadow of the Opera House.
+You can have fun all

-To steam, check out busy "men's health complex", Sauna du Château - central and
+To steam, check out the busy "Men's health complex", Sauna du Château - central and

 To cruise, minus the steam, make tracks for Eagle which is a hardcore sex club, just back from the Old Port.
 It's especially for meeting men,